appsecnz/appsecnz.github.io/conference/index.md

 ## General

-The OWASP New Zealand Day conference will be happening thanks to the support provided by the Auckland University of Technology (AUT), who have kindly agreed to partner with us as the event's Hosting Sponsor.
+The OWASP New Zealand Day conference will be happening thanks to the support provided by the University of Auckland Business School, who have kindly agreed to partner with us as the event's Hosting Sponsor.
 We are able to keep the costs of attendance low - and offer free registration and travel support to students and unwaged attendees - thanks to the generous support of our sponsors.

 For any comments, feedback or observations, please don't hesitate to [contact us](mailto:conference@appsec.org.nz).